Rufus For Real

 Stovetop & Slow Cooker Instructions

-• Stovetop Method — Cook the steak, peppers, and onions in a medium Dutch oven or heavy pot.
-Add the cheeses, sour cream, cream cheese, and seasoning.
-Stir over medium-low heat until everything is melted, smooth, and perfectly creamy.
+• Stovetop method: Cook the steak, peppers, and onions in a Dutch oven or heavy pot.
+Stir in the cheeses, sour cream, cream cheese, and seasonings over medium-low heat until melted, smooth, and creamy.

 philly cheesesteak dip in a baking dish and garnished with chips and crusty bread for dipping